 Visit the A. Philip Randolph Pullman Porter Museum

 While I haven’t had the chance to but tickets and visit the museum yet, its exhibits and activities make it seem like a key part of the new Pullman National Monument.
-They opened for the season on April 1st and can be toured Thursdays to Saturdays from 11am to 4pm.
 The main exhibits at the museum focus on the history of A. Philip Randolph and the black labor rights movements.
 You’ll also find exhibits that tell stories from the Great Migration and the Civil Rights Movement.

 The museum has also launched a historic registry for Pullman porters and other African-American railroad employees.
 The registry is collecting information about former porters and dining car waiters.
 With thousands of oral histories collected, the museum hopes to use the registry as a tool for enshrining and promoting the vast legacy of the Pullman porters on African-American history.